Skip to main content

 Concerns over the state of Ellensburg's historic downtown led to the formation of the Ellensburg Downtown Association to work on revitalizing the area.

-The City of Ellensburg is home to a number of local art museums and galleries, including the Kittitas County Historical Museum, Clymer Museum and Gallery, Gallery One Visual Arts Center, the Goodey Gallery, Museum of Culture & Environment at Central Washington University, and the Sarah Spurgeon Gallery also at Central Washington University.
+• The City of Ellensburg is home to a number of local art museums and galleries, including the Kittitas County Historical Museum, Clymer Museum and Gallery, Western Art Association and Goodey Gallery, the Gallery One Visual Arts Center.
+While Central Washington University (CWU) is the home of the Museum of Culture & Environment and Sarah Spurgeon Gallery.
+Additionally several downtown restaurants and bars feature galleries of work from local and regional artists.

 Every month on the first Friday is the First Friday Art Walk from 5:00-7:00 PM, which showcases art of all forms.
-The downtown galleries, museums, and businesses come alive with art, music and wine to celebrate the art in the community.
+The downtown galleries, museums, and businesses come alive to celebrate the art in our community.